Probabilistic logic of quantum observations: Introduction

+That is, $\alpha$ is always true iff $\alpha$ holds in every state of a quantum system whenever the underlying observables are compatible.

+As in \cite{neu:36} (page 826), we assume that each finite set of compatible observables is simultaneously diagonalizable, that is, there exists an orthonormal basis of the underlying Hilbert space composed by common eigenvectors of the observables.
+This is the case, for instance, when the observables are defined by pairwise commuting compact self-adjoint operators (see~\cite{ish:95,bla:08,hal:13}).

-In Section~\ref{sec:preliminaries}, we briefly review some basic mathematical concepts of quantum mechanics, introduce the notion of propositional quantum variable and analyze compatibility of propositional quantum variables.
+In Section~\ref{sec:preliminaries}, we briefly review some relevant mathematical concepts underlying quantum mechanics.
+Moreover, we define our context namely by assuming, for the purpose of this work, that each observable is diagonizable and bounded besides being self-adjoint.
+With the aim of setting-up the probability context for joint measurements of compatible observables we define the observable resulting from the product of two given compatible observables.
+In Section~\ref{sec:qvars}, we introduce the notion of propositional quantum variable and analyze compatibility of propositional quantum variables.

 After that, in Section~\ref{sec:plqo}, we introduce the language of $\PLQO$ after recalling some notions of classical propositional logic as well as of the theory of real closed ordered fields.
-This language has two kinds of atomic formulas: $\lO \alpha$ as referred above, and $\inte{\alpha} \mycirc p$ with the intended meaning of {\em it is possible to know the truth value of $\alpha$} and {\it the probability of $\alpha$ being true is $\mycirc p$} where $\mycirc \in \{=,<\}$.
+This language has two kinds of atomic formulas: $\lO \alpha$ as referred above, and $\inte{\alpha} \mycirc p$ with the intended meaning of {\em it is possible to know the truth value of $\alpha$} and {\it the probability of $\alpha$ being true is $\mycirc p$} where $\mycirc$ is a relational operator.
 Then, we introduce the notion of quantum interpretation structure which is composed by a Hilbert space representing the envisaged quantum system, a unit vector representing the quantum state and the interpretation of each propositional symbol as a propositional quantum variable.
 Satisfaction and entailment are then defined.
 The section ends by presenting an axiomatization for $\PLQO$ capitalizing on the decidability of the theory of real closed ordered fields.
 This axiomatization is shown to be strongly sound in Section~\ref{sec:ssound} after establishing some auxiliary results.
-In Section~\ref{sec:wcomp}, we show that the axiomatization is weakly complete starting by proving a finite-dimensional model existence lemma relating satisfaction of a formula in $\PLQO$ with satisfaction of the translation of the formula in the $\RCOF$ interpretation structure having as domain the set $\reals$.
-Strong completeness is out of question since $\PLQO$ is not a compact logic as we explain in Section~\ref{sec:plqo}.
-Conservativeness of $\PLQO$ with respect to classical propositional logic is discussed in Section~\ref{sec:cons}.
-Finally, in Section~\ref{sec:epistemic}, we investigate the epistemic nature of observability and provide several examples.
-We conclude the paper in Section~\ref{sec:concrems} with the global assessment of what was done and future research directions.